XeryusTC/map18xx/README.md

 * `-h` and `--help`: display usage and help.
 When you specify a mode followed by `-h` then help is given for that mode.
 * `-V` and `--version`: display version information and exit
+* `-v` and `--verbose`: output debug information.
+* `--pretty-coordinates`: put coordinates at each row/column instead of every other column/row.

 # Tile definitions
 To build a game you first need to know what tiles are available.
 To simplify